Laserfiche/lf-sample-repository-api-nodejs/README.md

 - Add access rights to the repository and click the 'Create' button
 - View the created service principal and click on the 'Create Service Principal Key(s)' button
 - Save the Service Principal Key for later use
+- Select required scope(s) needed to read the repository in the 'Authentication' tab ("repository.Read").
+Scopes are case-sensitive and space-delimited.

 ### 2. Create an OAuth Service App